metabrainz/musicbrainz-server/INSTALL.md

         echo 'eval $( perl -Mlocal::lib )' >> ~/.bashrc

-    Next either close and open your shell again, or you can run:
+    Next, to reload your configuration, either close and open your shell again, or run:

         source ~/.bashrc

-    To reload your configuration.

 2. Install dependencies